 If you are an introvert, shy or socially awkward, then making conversation with others can be terrifying.
-It helps to have a few ready prepared topics to talk about so you don’t go blank when you meet someone new.
+It helps to have a few ready prepared topics so you don’t go blank when you meet and have to talk to someone new.

 Being socially at ease is a skill that comes more naturally to some than others.
 However, like all skills, it can be learned.
 Whatever social level you are performing at, you can do things to help you feel more confident and at ease.
 Being prepared can really help, so read through the following topics to talk about to see which ones you might like to try.

 You can always practice with a colleague or friend in order to refine your skills for next time you have a big social or work engagement to attend.
 Small talk doesn’t have to be a nightmare.
 It can actually lead to building great relationships with new people.

 When beginning a conversation, try to remain calm.
 Take a few deep breaths, relax your shoulders and smile.
 Make good eye contact with the other person.
 Try to stay open to sharing something about yourself and learning something about the other person.
 Most people are delighted when they meet someone who is interested in hearing about them.

 If you don’t get much response, remember that the other person might be shy or socially awkward too.
 It’s not necessarily your fault when conversations don’t go well, so try not to beat yourself up if you don’t succeed in having a great conversation with every person you meet.

 Here are 6 great topics to talk about when you meet someone new:

 Beginning a conversation with a genuine compliment is always a great start.
 It is also really easy to do.
 Try to make it specific.
 Rather than “you look nice,” it’s better to say something like, “I really like that necklace, it’s so unusual.”